dorota-wasiak/dorota-wasiak.github.io/aisia-tool/docs/02-business-requirements.md

   Full capability to export the complete assessment state into a portable JSON format and import it back to resume work or review.

 - **Audit-Ready Document Export:**
-  Generation of a clean, standardised plain text report capturing all answers, timestamps, and entered rationales, suitable for formal record-keeping and audit trail purposes.
+  Generation of a clean, standardised plain text and PDF export report capturing all answers, timestamps, and entered rationales, suitable for formal record-keeping and audit trail purposes.

 - **Strict Client-Side Isolation:**
   100% client-side execution within the user's browser web session.
 Absolutely no server-side storage, database hosting, or outbound data transmission of assessment content.